hellosteadman/soundslocal.co.uk/README.md

 ### `budgie.contrib.markdown`

 Provides a `markdown` template filter.
 This should definitely be included in `settings.yaml`.
+This is automatically activated.

+### `budgie.contrib.media`

+Handles serving media files via the dev server, and building them as part of the build process.
+It parses Markdown image references and article properties, replacing the string path with a media `File` object.
+This is automatically activated.

 ### `budgie.contrib.sections`